rakuri255/UltraSinger/README.md

 ### Transcriber

-For transcription, `whisper` is used by default.
-It is more accurate than the other even with the `large` model.
-And it finds the language automatically.
-But anyway, it depends!
-Try the other one if `Whisper` does not suit you.
-Also keep in mind that while a larger model is more accurate, it also takes longer to transcribe.
+Keep in mind that while a larger model is more accurate, it also takes longer to transcribe.

 #### Whisper